 *Our pricing structure is based on a 1:1 ratio, with an additional fee of £20 per day for all extra participants: £200 for one day, £190 per day for two days, or £180 per day for three days.
 For more details, please see our pricing structure.

 Use the enquiry form on this page and we’ll get back to you with all of the details.
 We require a 30% deposit to secure bookings.
 If you would like any more information or have a specific question, please send us a message and we’ll be in touch.

-We will provide all of the safety equipment required.
-If you have any of your own equipment that you would like to use, we will encourage you to use it as long as it’s suitable.
-It’s always good to use your own equipment as it will be familiar to you, and will help you to feel more comfortable.
-You will need to provide some of your own personal gear including a rucksack, winter mountaineering boots (B2/B3), warm and waterproof clothing, and a packed lunch.
+If you have any of your own equipment we will encourage you to use it as long as it’s suitable.
+We have a small range of hire equipment available should you be missing anything.
+As a minimum, you will need to bring your own winter mountaineering boots (B2/B3), warm and waterproof clothing, and a packed lunch.
 Please see links to specific courses for a more comprehensive equipment list.